grafana/tempo/CONTRIBUTING.md

 go get example.com/some/module/pkg@vX.Y.Z
 ```

-When updating dependencies it is important not to run the standard go modules commands due to some shenanigans with the
+When updating dependencies it is important not to run the standard go modules commands due to the way that
-OpenTelemetry protos.
+OpenTelemetry protos have been vendored.
 For now, after making dependency changes run

 ```bash
 make vendor-dependencies